Making Dayton Work for You

 PUT RESIDENTS FIRST

-- Partner with the county government or independently establish a public bank which lessens the reliance on payday lenders, helps the unbanked population, has a duty to help and support the community, and directly reinvests any profits back in the community.
+Work with the county government – or alone if necessary – to establish a public bank that keeps our money local.
+These institutions lessen the reliance on payday lenders, help the unbanked population, have a duty to help and support the community, and any profits are immediately retained in the city and can be reinvested back in the community.
+The public will be the shareholders and we’ll all reap the benefits.

-- I will also push for more diversity and the recruitment of Dayton residents in the Dayton Police Department.
-My plan is to increase the incentives provided to Dayton residents to become officers.
-To encourage law enforcement as a profession, recruits will receive:
+In addition to establishing a Public Safety Committee, I will push for more diversity and the recruitment of Dayton residents in the Dayton Police Department.
+I will also work to increase the incentives provided to Dayton residents to become officers.
+In order to encourage the law enforcement as a profession, new recruits will receive:

 - Competitive wages